Labor and Employment

 Nelson is the editor of the blog Vorys on Labor.
 The blog focuses on traditional labor issues of interest to labor professionals in both the public and private sector.

 Nelson received his J.D. summa cum laude from Washington and Lee University School of Law where he was a member of the Order of the Coif.
 He received his B.A. summa cum laude from Albion College, where he was a member of Phi Beta Kappa.

 Nelson clerked for the Honorable Jackson L. Kiser, formerly Chief Judge of the Western District of Virginia.

-Nelson serves on the Board of Trustees of The Breathing Association Board of Trustees and serves a member of the Board's Executive Committee.
+Nelson serves on the Board of Trustees of The Breathing Association's Board of Trustees and serves as a member of the Board's Executive Committee.
 Nelson received the 2012 Carrie Nelson Black Award in recognition of his service to the Association.
 In the past, Nelson has served as a member of the Board of Advisors for the Columbus Chapter of the National Association of Women Business Owners (NAWBO).

 Honors & Awards